Appstun/NeuroInfoAPI-Docs/schedule.md

 #### Description

 Get the most recent weekly schedule available in the database.
-This is a public endpoint with generous rate limiting and does not require authentication.

 #### Authentication